apache/pulsar/site2/docs/concepts-messaging.md

 > **Note**
 > - If batching is enabled, all messages in one batch are redelivered to the consumer.
 > - Compared with acknowledgement timeout, negative acknowledgement is preferred.
 First, it is difficult to set a timeout value.
-Second, broker resends messages when the message processing time exceeds the acknowledgement timeout, but these messages might not need to be re-consumed.
+Second, a broker resends messages when the message processing time exceeds the acknowledgement timeout, but these messages might not need to be re-consumed.

 Use the following API to enable acknowledgement timeout.